 Sonya Yoncheva is also a first prizewinner of numerous competitions in her home country of Bulgaria: “Competition for Bulgarian Classical Music” in 2000 and “Competition for German and Austrian Classical Music” in 2001.
 Sonya and her brother Marin Yonchev were lauded as the Singers of the Year in the 2000 edition of the competition “Hit-1,” produced by Bulgarian National Television.
 Ms. Yoncheva has collaborated with acclaimed popular artists including Sting and Elvis Costello, and she retains a keen interest in film music, which includes her past collaborations with famed composer Vladimir Cosma.

-Sonya records exclusively for Sony Classical, and was featured on a new solo Baroque album titled Handel released last season, in addition to a CD release of Handel’s Messiah with the world-renowned Mormon Tabernacle Choir.
-She portrayed the role of the Contessa on a Deutsche Grammophon release of Le Nozze di Figaro.
+Sonya records exclusively for Sony Classical, and was featured on a new solo album titled The Verdi Album, released in February 2018, on her solo album Handel released last season, in addition to her debut solo album Paris, mon amour, Pergolesi's Stabat Mater and several recordings on DVD/Blu-Ray.
+In February 2018 her new solo CD will be released.
+Her discography also includes CD recordings of Le nozze di Figaro (Contessa) for Deutsche Gramophone and Handel’s Messiah with the world-renowned Mormon Tabernacle Choir.
 Ms. Yoncheva is also a global ambassador for Rolex.